Flemish teacher shortage in mathematics is reaching alarming proportions

 The seniority regulation allows so-called lateral entrants from fields outside of education to take up to eight years of seniority from previous work with them if they decide to become a teacher.

-In the 2019-2020 school year, 108 starters were lateral entrants – a considerable group, but not enough to absorb the 379 departing teachers, according to Moons.
+In the 2019-2020 school year, 108 starters were lateral entrants – a considerable group, but not enough to compensate for the 379 departing teachers, according to Moons.

 “The measure is still insufficiently known and must be better communicated through campaigns,” said Steven Coenegrachts (Open VLD), who requested the figures.

-“We must put it more in the picture that people who are considering switching from the private sector are entitled to a financial incentive.”
+“We must make it clearer to people who are considering switching from the private sector that they are entitled to a financial incentive.”

 Coenegrachts said that the quality of teacher training must also be raised: “Steps are being taken, but they could be faster, more concrete and more tangible.”